gitlabhq/omnibus-gitlab/doc/settings/database.md

 #### GitLab 13.3 and later

 As of GitLab 13.3, PostgreSQL 11.7 and 12.3 are both shipped with Omnibus GitLab, while GitLab still uses PostgreSQL 11 by default.
-During a package upgrade, the database will not automatically upgraded to PostgreSQL 12.
+During a package upgrade, the database is not automatically upgraded to PostgreSQL 12.
 If you want to upgrade to PostgreSQL 12, you must do it manually:

 ```shell
 sudo gitlab-ctl pg-upgrade -V 12